MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 **Limitations**

-If Purge command was executed on this database, undo drop table command can't be executed to a version earlier to the purge execution.
+If a Purge command was executed on this database, the undo drop table command can't be executed to a version earlier to the purge execution.

 Extent can be recovered only if the hard delete period of the extent container it resides in wasn't reached yet.